Japandi Entryway Ideas

 Close-up of the materials, textures, and finishes that define the japandi look in this entryway.

-Japandi Entryway alternate angle
+Japandi Entryway — alternate perspective

 An alternate perspective showing how japandi design elements work together in this entryway.